The Multitudes of Qveen Herby, Part 1 « American Songwriter

 She shared her history, from her days as Amy in Nebraska where she discovered hip-hop, a passion none of her friends even slightly shared.
 It was from there to Berklee in Boston, from wedding bands to Karmin and onTO the Qveen.
 This is the first part of our conversation with Qveen Herby.

 AMERICAN SONGWRITER: You grew up in Nebraska, yet you became a major hip-hop fan.
 How did that happen?
-Did you have friends who turned you onto hip-hop.
+Did you friends like hip-hop too?

 QVEEN HERBY: No!
 None.
 I found it on accident.
 I was watching the Rickie Lake Show, which I wasn’t even really allowed to watch it because I had a lot of adult content.
 I grew up in a very Christian house, but I remember seeing this group called SWB, which is an amazing R&B group that was signed by Puff Daddy at the time and I thought, “Wow.
 Who are these beautiful women in these leopard print body suits singing their asses of to this intoxicating beat?”